Share Art Online

 #3: Right hashtags

 A lot of people search for content via hashtags.
-Having your artwork published with right hashtags will minimize the possibilities of bothering people.
+Having your artwork published with the right hashtags will minimize the possibility of bothering people.
 For a business account such as consumer products or e-commerce, it is fine to have up to 10 hashtags.
 But if you are an artist, I would suggest you keep it simple, from 3 to 5 hashtags.
 You don’t want to look desperate.

 #4: Share via a mailing list

-If you have an artist website, the best way to share your art is via newsletter.
+If you have an artist website, the best way to share your art is via a newsletter.
 People sign up for your newsletter because they want to receive news from you!
 They really couldn’t complain about being bothered by you after they have asked for it.